jooolia/gsoc_Rcy3_vignettes/recreating_enrichment_map_vignette.md

 # Enrichment Map
 ## Functional enrichment analysis

 Many scientists use perform experiments to determine which biological pathways are expressed more in certain diseases or conditions.
-From processed sequence data from RNAseq experiments from different treatments and/or samples the genes ones that are more or less enriched compared to the baseline can be visualized.
-This informs which genes are important for regulating processes related to the disease or disease state.
+Using processed sequence data from RNAseq experiments, different treatments and/or samples can be visualized for genes that are more or less enriched compared to the baseline.
+This informs which genes are important for regulating processes related to the a disease or a treatment or another condition.
 Visualizing which genes are statistically more highly expressed under certain conditions can be helpful for interpretation and further analysis of the data.
-Based on which genes are enriched, it can also be determined which pathways are present in the specific state or treatment.
+Based on which genes are enriched, it can also be determined which pathways are present in the specific disease or treatment.

 The functional enrichment analysis is done outside of this vignette.
-Here we will use already processed data and we will use them to make a network in Cytoscape using the package RCy3.
+We will use already processed data and make a network from these data in Cytoscape using the package RCy3.

 ## Reproducible Functional enrichment analysis

-The basic workflow is that you can use R scripts with [RCy3](https://github.com/tmuetze/Bioconductor_RCy3_the_new_RCytoscape) to build [EnrichmentMaps](http://www.baderlab.org/Software/EnrichmentMap) that can be visualized and analysed in [Cytoscape](http://www.cytoscape.org/).
+The basic workflow is using R scripts with [RCy3](https://github.com/tmuetze/Bioconductor_RCy3_the_new_RCytoscape) to build [EnrichmentMaps](http://www.baderlab.org/Software/EnrichmentMap) that can be visualized and analysed in [Cytoscape](http://www.cytoscape.org/).
 The benefit of using R scripts is that it is easier to reproduce your analysis or to repeat it with different data.

 # Install done?

 -  To proceed please follow instructions in [installation vignette](Install_vignette.html) if you do not already have RCy3 and Cytoscape installed.

 RCy3 (stands for R to Cytoscape 3, there is also a RCy that was used with Cytoscape 2 see [here](https://www.bioconductor.org/packages/release/bioc/html/RCytoscape.html).
 The RCy3 package (actively developed by Tanja Muetze, Georgi Kolishovski, Paul Shannon) uses the [CyREST api](https://github.com/idekerlab/cyREST/wiki) to allow communication between R and Cytoscape.
 CyREST now comes with all installations of Cytoscape.
 It uses the API (application programming interface) from Cytoscape to send and receive information from R. This means that we can send data from R to Cytoscape and also receive information about the graphs that you have made in Cytoscape in R. This is useful for reproducibility, but also if you are analysing networks in ways that are not yet supported by plugins in Cytoscape.